agrc/deq-enviro/README.md

 1. Set up and install [ArcGisServerPermissionsProxy](https://github.com/agrc/ArcGisServerPermissionsProxy).
     - Import RavenDB and web.config from previous server.
     - Use [configs/permissionproxy.json](configs/permissionproxy.json) to create a new application
+    - May need to set the `AccessRules.EndDate` to `5000000000000` for the initial user so that you can log in successfully the first time.
 1. Build and deploy (using web deploy) [api/Search.Api/Search.Api.sln](api/Search.Api/Search.Api.sln) to the web server (<root>/deqenviro/api).
     - Register SOE from the same project with ArcGIS Server.
 1. Publish `maps/MapService.mxd` and `maps/Secure.mxd` to a `DEQEnviro` folder in ArcGIS Server.